python-adaptive/paper/paper.md

   These sweeps of parameters can potentially make the simulations prohibitively expensive.
   Therefore, when evaluating a function numerically, it is advantageous to sample it more densely in the interesting regions (called adaptive sampling) instead of evaluating it on a manually-defined homogeneous grid.
   Such adaptive algorithms exist within the machine learning field.
-  These mehods can suggest a new point to calculate based on \textit{all} existing data at that time; however, this is an expensive operation.
+  These methods can suggest a new point to calculate based on \textit{all} existing data at that time; however, this is an expensive operation.
   An alternative is to use local algorithms---in contrast to the previously mentioned global algorithms---which can suggest a new point, based only on the data in the immediate vicinity of a new point.
   This approach works well, even when using hundreds of computers simultaneously because the point suggestion algorithm is cheap (fast) to evaluate.
   We provide a reference implementation in Python and show its performance.